aleflabo/aleflabo.github.io/_pages/lab.md

 ---
 layout: page
-permalink: /bulla's lab/
+permalink: /bulla lab/
-title: bulla's lab
+title: bulla lab
 description: It is amazing what you can accomplish if you do not care who gets the credit. - Harry Truman
 nav: true
 nav_order: 6